 In its early stages, it may be hard to tell the difference between donovanosis and chancroid.

 Exams and Tests

-A follow-up examination is important because the disease can reappear after it seems to be cured.
+A follow-up exam is needed because the disease can reappear after it seems to be cured.

-Treating this disease early decreases the chances of tissue damage or scarring.
-Untreated disease leads to damage of the genital tissue.
+Early treatment helps prevent tissue damage or scarring.
+Untreated, the disease leads to damage of the genital tissue.

 Health problems that may result from this disease include: